 Are There Any Cold-blooded Mammals?

-Although most mammals are warm-blooded, there does exist a few species of cold-blooded mammals.
+Although most mammals are warm-blooded, a few species of cold-blooded mammals exist.

 The world is huge and filled with all species of animals.
 With research, you can sometimes come across some animals that have defied all odds.